seanK200/credential-manager/README.md

-# Python Credential Manager
+# PyPass
-Python Credential Manager is a local password manager, for creating, managing and using credentials for various services.
+PyPass is a local password manager, for creating, managing and using credentials for various services.

 ## Feature Overview
 * Encrypted storage of credential data
 * Automatic generation of secure passwords
 * Signing of database entries for tamper-proofing stored data
 * Search by service name
-* 'Login Wizard' for auto filling of login forms
+* Support automatic login (requires `sudo`)

 ## Setup and Usage
 Run the following command in your terminal.
 The script will automatically install any dependencies an run the application when it is done.